missionpinball/mpf-docs/config/achievement_groups.rst

 Events in this list, when posted, cause any achievements in this group that are in the "selected" state to switch to their "started" state.
-(Typically there would only be a single achievement in the group that's "selected" at any time, but you could have more than one.
+(Typically there would only be a single achievement in the group that's "selected" at any time, but you could have more than one.)

+These events only work if the achievement group is enabled.

 When the individual achievements change from "selected" to "started", they will play their ``show_when_started:`` shows and post their ``events_when_started:`` events.

 select_random_achievement_events:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~